 How can you achieve exceptional planning at the store level, a greater ability to react to in-season replenishment signals and develop a streamlined sales and operations planning (S&OP) process?
 Here is a four-step approach to help you jumpstart your supply chain results.

 It is quite common to create a long-range forecast that can stretch out 12 to 36 months.
-The further out you plan the more difficult it can be especially for those that still rely on legacy systems or spreadsheets.
+The further out you plan the more difficult it can be, especially for those that still rely on legacy systems or spreadsheets.
 Changes in fashion trends, weather patterns or even regional events can change the output of a long-term forecast.
 On the business side, fragmented or siloed departments often focus on their individual goals and not the success of the overall business.
-According to the most recent BRP Merchandise Planning Survey, 42 percent of companies still plan separately within each channel.
-The result is a fractured supply chain with disconnected forecasts created by different departments.
-Brand owners need a plan that uses both top-down and bottom-up inputs to create a “one-number plan” the entire organization can trust and use.
+This results in a fractured supply chain with disconnected forecasts created by different departments.
+Brand owners need a plan that uses both top-down and bottom-up inputs to create a ‘one-number plan’ the entire organization can trust and use.

 Step 2.
 Establish In-Season Excellence to Maximize Sell-through

 Despite the proven technology available, many companies still rely on spreadsheets to perform complex, multi-faceted planning.
 To reduce stock-outs and markdowns, apparel manufacturers and retailers must improve their in-season performance.
 Industry experts continue to show that reducing stock-outs and markdowns leads to an increase in profits.
 The rewards are great for companies that improve in-season performance by increasing the availability of fast-moving items and reducing quantities for slow movers.
 And, your consumers will feel a sense of urgency to buy now instead of waiting for a mark-down.

 Step 3.
 Segment Customers to Develop a Synchronized Supply Chain